Vegetation (VGT) Cal/Val

 The mission Principal Investigator (PI) has the possibility to request specific calibration activities.
 These are crucial for maintaining the quality of the scientific data and for correcting for instrument degradation.
 On average three specific calibrations are executed every day, they include acquisition over specific ocean sites for Rayleigh, Deep Convective Clouds and Sun glint calibration, while desert site calibration is part of nominal acquisition.
 To limit the load on the Mission Operations Centre for these regular activities, the calibrations activities are also automated.

 In calibration mode, first the required off-pointing is commanded (if any), followed by the reconfiguration of the instrument.
 For calibration activities, typically, different instrument settings are required compared to nominal observations.
 This is not limited to instrument settings only, but can also include changes in the compression ratios of the science data (some calibrations require uncompressed data for example).

-PROBA-V Cal/Val Plans for the radiometric and geometric calibration can be downloaded at the following links:
+Download PROBA-V Cal/Val Plans for the radiometric and geometric calibration:

 Cal/Val scientific papers